odoo/documentation/content/developer/howtos/website_themes/theming.rst

    website_airproof

 .. note::
-   Prefix it with `website_` and use only lowercase ASCII alphanumeric characters and underscores.
+   Prefix it with `theme_` and use only lowercase ASCII alphanumeric characters and underscores.

    In this documentation, we will use **Airproof** (a fictional project) as an example.